 - They’re not shy to make a sale.

-Stay pumped as a salon owner.
+Stay pumped as a hair salon owner.
 It’ll keep your team motivated and reel in more customers.

 Set up referral programs with your partners to encourage mutual customer referrals.
 Offer special deals or rewards for customers who refer their friends or family to your salon and your partner’s business.